jpSimkins/Drupal2WordPress-Plugin/README.md

     - Images are automatically imported into the media manager.
         - img tags in content are also auto imported to the media manager and updated in the content.
             - To prevent stealing images from third-party sites, you are to add basic path presets to find and replace.
-    - You can move content by title prefix to different post_types.
+    - You can move content by title prefix to different `post_types`.
 * **Terms**
     - You can associate Drupal vocabulary types to WordPress taxonomies.
     - _Categories_